jeremenichelli/jeremenichelli.github.io/_posts/2015-11-23-the-first-child-reset.md

 }
 ```

-Pretty simple, but it won't work just yet because we have three columns with `30%` of with and `5%` of left margin which gives us `105%`, not good.
+Pretty simple, but it won't work just yet because we have three columns with `30%` of width and `5%` for left margin which gives us `105%`, not good.
 So, how would you solve this?
-Again, that's easy.

 ```css
 .column {